How does a parish council work?

 Parish councils actively encourage input from residents on what the community needs, so that they can budget for that activity.

 Parish councils have a range of powers and duties in relation to the communities they serve.
-You can see these listed in the powers and duties of parish councils document.

 Information about the role of a parish councillor and guidance on standing for election can be found on the National Association of Local Councils (NALC) website which provides these publications: